-A major field of study or a concentration consists of at least 30 semester hours of course work in a specified discipline, together with any required courses in allied disciplines.
+A major field of study or a concentration consists of at least 30 semester hours of coursework in a specified discipline, together with any required courses in allied disciplines, and must include at least two courses designated as writing intensive (WI) courses.
 For a minor field of study, no fewer than 15 semester hours nor more than 21 hours may be required.

-At least 18 semester hours in junior- or senior-level courses must be included in a major field of study or in a concentration, and at least 9 such upper-level hours must comprise a minor field of study.
-However, individual divisions or departments may include more than these minimum upper-level requirements.
+At least 18 semester hours in junior- or senior-level courses must be included in a major field of study or in a concentration, and at least nine such upper-level hours must comprise a minor field of study.
+However, individual divisions or departments may include more than these minimum upper- level requirements.